Milena-K/ecommerce/README.md

 This project was made during my internship at Atis Software.

+# TODO:

+Make it responsive for mobile, now it's responsive only for desktop and tablet.

 # Project 3 - E-Commerce

 This is your third project, an E-commerce app.
 It's a multi page application.